timescale/docs/timescaledb/tutorials/time-series-forecast.md

  2016-01-01 23:00:00 | 57.9088888888889
 ```

-We can also create two tables for the training and testing datasets.
+You can also create two tables for the training and testing datasets.
-We create tables instead of views here because we need to add columns
+You can create tables instead of views here because you need to add columns
 to these datasets later in our time-series forecast analysis.

 ```sql